Renaissance London Heathrow Hotel,

 London is that the most populous city and capital of England and also the United Kingdom, standing on the River Thames.
 The city is currently solely a little part of the metropolis of London, although it remains a notable part of central London.
 It has a record for hosting the Olympic Games for additional variety of times.
 London could be a diverse and exciting city with a number of the world's best sights, attractions and activities.
 London's universities form the biggest concentration of higher education institutes in Europe.
 In 2012, London became the primary city to own hosted the fashionable Summer Olympic Games thrice.

-London is the centre of the planet – and a world in one city, with a wealth of various cultures and communities across the capital.
+London is the center of the planet – and a world in one city, with a wealth of various cultures and communities across the capital.
 It has over three hundred languages and cuisine from over seventy countries.
 Whereas English is the official language, several European languages are very widely spoken in and around London.
 Given the dimensions of the massive multicultural population, several other languages also are used in daily life.

 London has the equable climate with temperate summers and mild winters.
 The average daytime air temperature is 52 °F (11 °C), with 42 °F (5.5 °C) in January and 65 °F (18 °C) in July.